simplicityitself/supercharged-testing-with-betamax/README.md

 TBD Diagram of where my micro service sits in the world.

-My micro service is built using [Spring Boot](http://projects.spring.io/spring-boot/), mainly because ideally the project is eventually handed over to the client's own Java and Spring-centric development teams.
+My micro service is built using [Spring Boot](http://projects.spring.io/spring-boot/), mainly because ideally the project is eventually handed over to the client's own Groovy language and Spring-framework-centric development teams.
 The main purpose of the project is to provide the required functionality, the secondary goal being to demonstrate [microservices and an antifragile software system](https://leanpub.com/antifragilesoftware).

 Ok, first let's take a look at the test before introducing Betamax.
 This test's aim was to prove that a few hours of posts, numbering roughly several thousands of posts, could be effectively slurped into the pipeline in nicely bounded hour chunks.
 For this testing, I used (as I often do when working with Java) the excellent [Spock framework](https://code.google.com/p/spock/):